Gulfport Energy (GPOR)

 Matthew Rucker, Executive Vice President and Chief Operating Officer

-Mr. Rucker was promoted to Executive Vice President and Chief Operating Officer in February 2025, having joined Gulfport as Senior Vice President of Operations in March 2023.
-Previously, he served as Vice President, Production Operations at Javelin Energy Partners starting in July 2022.
-Prior to Javelin, Mr. Rucker was Executive Vice President and Chief Operating Officer of Montage Resources Corporation following its business combination with Blue Ridge Mountain Resources in June 2020.
-He also served as Vice President, Resource Planning and Development for Blue Ridge from 2016 to 2020 and began his career at Chesapeake Energy Corporation in 2007.
+Mr. Rucker joined Gulfport as Senior Vice President of Operations in March 2023 and was promoted to Executive Vice President and Chief Operating Officer on February 24, 2025.
+Before Gulfport, he served as Vice President, Production Operations at Javelin Energy Partners starting in July 2022.
+Prior to Javelin, Mr. Rucker was the Executive Vice President, Chief Operating Officer of Montage Resources Corporation following its business combination with Blue Ridge Mountain Resources in June 2020.
+He began his career at Chesapeake Energy Corporation, holding various leadership and engineering roles from 2007 to 2016.

-Michael Sluiter, Senior Vice President of Reservoir Engineering
+Michael Sluiter, Senior Vice President, Reservoir Engineering

 AI Analysis | Feedback